Homework I

 Requirements for the standards and environment

-• Must not use GOTO statements.
+• Must not use GOTO statements

-• Must not use global variables.
+• Must not use global variables

 • Must not have any unused components in the code (e.g. libraries, variables).

-• At maximum, must show 20 results.
+• At maximum, the program should 20 results

 • All inputs (except for the step count) must support floating point values.